avdata99/test-mkdocs/README.md

 You don't need to touch any of this resources.
 They are _.gitignored_ and will be used to build the site.

-**You are now ready to deploy your site to GitHub pages**, just push your changes to GitHub.
+If this process succeeds, then **you're ready to deploy your site to GitHub Pages**, simply push your changes to GitHub.
 You can check the build process at the _Actions_ tab (https://github.com/USER/REPO-NAME/actions).
 Once the GitHub action finished, you'll need to enable github pages at https://github.com/USER/REPO-NAME/settings/page and select the `gh-pages` branch.